neptune-ai/docs/docs/organizing-and-exploring-results-in-the-ui/organizing-experiments.rst

 Using dashboard views
 ---------------------
-You can create a custom view of the experiments dashboard, that is saved setup of experiments filter and arrangement of columns.
+Experiment dashboard view is a saved setup of columns configuration and experiment filters.

-You can create many views in the project.
-Thanks to this you can quickly jump between different aspects of the project.
-For example, you can filter rows (experiments) by metric value and select a subset of useful columns that represent relevant experiments meta-data.

-You can quickly jump between views by selecting it from the list of views.

 .. image:: ../_static/images/organizing-and-exploring-results-in-the-ui/experiment-dashboard/views-list.png
   :target: ../_static/images/organizing-and-exploring-results-in-the-ui/experiment-dashboard/views-list.png
   :alt: Views list

+For example, you can filter rows (experiments) by metric value and select a subset of useful columns that represent relevant experiments meta-data.
+You can create many views in the project.
+Thanks to this you can quickly jump between different aspects of the project.

 Notice, that one view "`keras with extra visuals`" has a pin icon |pin| next to it.
 Use pin to set the default view.